-The Registry Trust Ltd is contracted to the Ministry of Justice to maintain the public register of CCJ‘s (and other orders and fines) for England and Wales, this enables other credit reference agencies, such as Experian, to update their data and provide credit checks.
+The Registry Trust Ltd is contracted to the Ministry of Justice to maintain the public register of County Court Judgements (and other orders and fines) for England and Wales, this enables other credit reference agencies, such as Experian, to update their data and provide credit checks.

-Although many CCJ‘s are registered with the Registry Trust Ltd, certain judgements are not which means there are many debtors who can pass credit checks without their CCJ showing.
+Although many County Court Judgements (CCJ’S) are registered with the Registry Trust Ltd, certain judgements are not, which means there are many debtors who can pass credit checks, without a previous CCJ made against them showing.

-Under the Register of Judgements, Orders and Fines Regulations 2005 a CCJ‘s obtained through possession proceedings will not be registered with The Registry Trust Ltd, the consequence is that when carrying out credit checks on prospective tenants you cannot be certain if the report is accurate where previous CCJ‘s are concerned.
+Under The Register of Judgements, Orders and Fines Regulations 2005, a CCJ‘s obtained through possession proceedings will not be registered with The Registry Trust Ltd. The consequence is that when carrying out credit checks on prospective tenants, there can be no certainty as to whether the report is accurate where previous CCJ‘s are concerned.

 To assist with the better identification of individual registered debtors, in June 2005, the Civil Procedure Rule Committee agreed new civil procedure rules for the collection of a defendant’s date of birth by the courts in anticipation of the new Regulations.
 The new rules were published in October 2005.